Police News and Police Reports on the Police

 Bowie County Sheriff’s Office helping DeKalb, Texas, police after pair of resignationice

-Bowie County Sheriff Jeff Neal gives an update on the investigation into the deaths of Donna Culpepper and Charles Beckham in DeKalb, Texas, during a news conference Monday, June 23, 2025, at Bi-State Justice Center in Texarkana.
+Bowie deputy sheriff Jeff Neal gives an update on the investigation into the deaths of Donna Culpepper and Charles Beckham in DeKalb, Texas, during a news conference Monday, June 23, 2025, at Bi-State Justice Center in Texarkana.
 The previous week, the DeKalb Police Department’s chief and a lieutenant had resigned, leaving two officers.
 BCSO is offering the department extra assistance until it is restaffed

 Trial set for San Antonio officer James Brennand after shooting teen three years ago